 10 Best Things to Do in Great Sand Dunes National Park & Preserve

-In any case, I truly believe that Great Sand Dunes National Park is best experienced over a multi-day visit, as opposed to only visiting for a day to explore the dunes.
-This is because Great Sand Dunes National Park is one of the best parks in the country to watch the sunset from a variety of different viewpoints, including a handful of different spots from within the dune field.
+All this aside, I believe that Great Sand Dunes National Park is best experienced over a multi-day visit, as opposed to only visiting for one day to explore the dunes, and I largely say this because of sunset.

 The answer to the question is very easy: fall!

 This is all to say that visiting Great Sand Dunes for the dune field in the summer is not only a bad idea, but it’s irresponsible because of how dangerous the sun, heat, and temperatures on the sand can get!
+The National Park Service even reports that the surface temperature of the sand can reach 150° F (66° C), even though daytime highs only average 75–80° F (24–27° C).

 Hiking Checklist - Great Sand Dunes